+In the last two columns of Table 1, we present results for the extended sample for the GDP deflator.15 They are similar to those found for the shorter sample.
 A few notable exceptions are a relatively higher weight on backward-looking expectations (now at 0.24) and a significant output gap.
-The first finding could be related to a larger emphasis on backward-looking information in inflation forecasting on the early part of the sample.
+The first finding could be related to a larger emphasis on backward-looking information when forecasting in the early part of the sample.
 Studies on the actual NKPC similarly find a larger weight on backward-looking elements in the 1960s and 1970s (see e.g. Galí and Gertler (1999)).
-The second finding can be explained by a steeper Phillips Curve in line with evidence from the literature of the actual NKPC.11
+The second finding can be explained by a steeper Phillips Curve consistently with the literature on the actual NKPC.16

-2.4 Model Comparisons
+3.4 Model Comparisons

-In this section, we compare our baseline model to two important alternative inflation expectations formation processes, namely a purely forward-looking ($\gamma_b = 0$ in equation 3) and a purely backward-looking model ($\gamma_f = 0$).
-The estimation results of the previous section already provide support for our NKPC-based expectations formation model, i.e. the fact that the coefficients on the forward- and backward-looking variables are significantly different from zero can be interpreted as evidence in favour of our baseline model against the two alternative reduced models.
-To shed more light on this issue, we present parameter estimates for the alternative models and LR test results to provide evidence in favour or against the alternative models relative to our baseline.
+The previous results provide support for our NKPC-based expectations formation model, i.e. the fact that the coefficients on the forward- and backward-looking variables are significantly different from zero and in line with NKPC estimates may be interpreted as evidence in favour of this baseline model.
+As a next step, we compare our baseline model to two major alternative inflation expectations formation processes, namely a purely forwardlooking ($\gamma_b = 0$ in equation 3) and a purely backward-looking model ($\gamma_f = 0$).
+We present parameter estimates for the alternative models and LR test results to provide evidence in favour or against the alternative models relative to our baseline.